S3-working-group/s3-practical-guide/docs/concepts-and-principles.md

 ### Objections

-_An **objection** is an argument demonstrating (or revealing) how a (proposed) agreement or activity can lead to unintended consequences, or that there are worthwhile ways to improve it._
+_An **objection** is an argument relating to a (proposed) agreement or activity that reveals unintended consequences you’d rather avoid, or that demonstrates worthwhile ways to improve._

 Objections reveal information about (potential) **unintended consequences**, or about **worthwhile ways to improve**.